axesup/combate/Dev-Setup:-Issues.md

 If you only see a white screen, check to see if the first line of app.css is `ERROR: Cannot load compass`.
 If so, try either uninstalling compass (`gem uninstall compass`) or re-installing it if you actually need it (`gem install compass --pre`).

-If you get a white screen on http://localhost:3000 with no JavaScript errors, or if your page loads fine but no CSS is applied, it could be that your brunch isn't compiling sass properly (`public\stylesheets\app.css` is like 70KB instead of >600KB).
-To solve it, try removing the bless-brunch entry from package.json and deleting the bless-brunch folder from node_modules.
-If you rebrunch, it may work.
+If you get a white screen on http://localhost:3000 with no JavaScript errors, or if your page loads fine but no CSS is applied, it could be that your brunch isn't compiling Sass properly (`public\stylesheets\app.css` is like 70KB instead of >600KB).
+We don't know of any current issues that are causing this, or workarounds, but it has been a common symptom in the past with different Sass compilation setups, especially on Windows.